Does the smart car Crash Test Prove the Tridion Safety Cell Works?

-Smart car safety is a driving factor in smart car design.
-See how the smart car crash test demonstrates the power of the tridion safety cell design.
+Safety was obviously the driving factor in smart car design.
+All 3 models, including the base Pure model, come standard with every safety feature smart offers.
+On this page, you'll learn how even the smart car crash test demonstrates the power of the tridion safety cell design.

 The tridion safety cell provides steel cage protection around you, along with side braces for each door.

-There are two front air bags and two side air bags.
+There are two front smart car air bags and two side smart car air bags.

 Bucket seats have built-in headrests to protect your head and neck during a collision.